Accent Reduction: General Questions

 7. Why should I choose AccentsOff Speech and Voice Improvement services?

 AccentsOff uses a unique approach that teaches you how to speak clearly by listening in a careful, natural, and relaxed manner.
-Our goal as instructors is to give you the resources and support you need to see change immediately – in the first session – and keep the progress going during home practice.
+Our goal as instructors is to give you the resources and support you need to see the change immediately and keep the progress going during home practice.
 We will encourage you to take risks and experiment.
 We strive to help students learn the American English accent quickly, with long-lasting benefits.

 1. How long will it take for me to see results?
 How many sessions will I need, and how often?

 That will depend on your goals, frequency, and how developed your accent is.
-Most people come in once or twice a week, and start noticing changes during the very first session.
+Most people take sessions once or twice a week, and start noticing changes during the very first class.

 Developing a new way of speaking is a cumulative process.
 If you think about how long you’ve been speaking with accented English, then you can appreciate the time and effort of learning a new accent.
 Some clients have graduated from our program with extraordinary results in less than 20 sessions.